ayesha54/hello-world-application-kubernetes/README.md

-# Exposing an External IP Address to Access an Application in a Cluster in Minikube
+# Hello World Application in a Cluster using Minikube

 Minikube (kubernetes deployment locally on linux machine)
 ---------------------------------------------------------